-\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ WM for habitat management.
-On the southwestern portion of the lake, approximately 118.5 acres of public use area originally defined as public use area was reclassified to WM to account for the McCain Creek Access area.
-On the northeastern portion of the lake, approximately 36.5 acres of public use area at Big Creek Park was reclassified for habitat management.
-On the southeastern, southwestern, and northwestern portion of the lake 603.9 acres of the previous land use classification of WM was reclassified to WMA.
+1 10 0 0 0 0 classification of WM was reclassified to WMA.
 On the northwestern portion of the lake 1,033.2 acres of WM was reclassified to WMA with no change to use in the TPWD lease area.
-Water Approximately 8 acres of water These are comparatively small Surface surface have been classified as parcels that surround water intake Restricted Restricted water surface where boats are not allowed. structures, the USACE gate control tower, public beaches for boats are not allowed.
-Nails Creek Park, Birch Creek Park, Big Creek Park, Rocky Creek Park, Welch Park, and Lake Somerville Marina and overlook campground and the approach to the uncontrolled 107.4 spillway.
-Water Surface No Approximately 503 acres of water surface have been classified as These parcels include areas Surface NO Designated No Wake area where surrounding boat ramps, including Birch Creek State Park, Birch = · g. · · · · · · · · · · · · · · · · · =

-Wake Designation vessels are not allowed to create a wake when underway.
-Creek Boat Ramp, Big Creek Park, Big Creek Boat Ramp, Rocky Creek Park, Rocky Creek Park Boat Ramp, Welch Park, Welch Park Boat Ramp, Lake Somerville Marina and Overlook Campground, Yegua Creek Park, and Yegua Creek Park Boat Ramp.
-Water Surface Open Recreation Approximately 10,892 acres of water surface have been classified as Open Recreation that are available for water-based recreation Water surface that has not been classified as Restricted or No Wake are available for water-based recreation.
-Operation of a boat in these areas is at the owner's risk.
-Specific navigational hazards may or may not be marked with a buoy.
+Lands were converted from Esthetics Multiple Resource Management Lands (MRML) - Vegetation Management Area (WM) Approximately 389 acres have been classified as MRML - Vegetation Management. • On the southwestern portion of the lake 350 acres of Esthetics was reclassified to VM for prairie management • On the southwestern portion of the lake 39 acres of Public Use Area was reclassified to VM for prairie management and Public Use Area to more appropriately align with the specific land use practices necessary for vegetative management of coastal prairies.
+Water Surface Restricted Approximately 8 acres of water surface have been classified as Restricted water surface where boats are not allowed.
+These are comparatively small parcels that surround water intake structures, the USACE gate control tower, public beaches for Nails Creek Park, Birch Creek Park, Big Creek Park, Rocky Creek Park, Welch Park, and Lake Somerville Marina and overlook campground and the approach to the uncontrolled spillway.
+Water Surface No Wake Designation Approximately 503 acres of water surface have been classified as Designated No Wake area where vessels are not allowed to create a wake when underway.
+These parcels include areas surrounding boat ramps, including Birch Creek State Park, Birch Creek Boat Ramp, Big Creek Park, Big Creek Boat Ramp, Rocky Creek Park, Rocky Creek Park Boat Ramp, Welch Park, Welch Park Boat Ramp, Lake Somerville Marina and Overlook Campground, Yegua Creek Park, and Yegua Creek Park Boat Ramp.
+Water Surface Open Recreation Approximately 10,892 acres of water surface have been Water surface that has not been classified as Restricted or No Wake Open Necreation eation water surface have been Classified as Restricted of No Wake classified as Open Recrea that are available for water based recreation may not be marked with a buoy.